amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - The third-personal singular suffix of verb finite forms in Tulu, `e` is probably the transformed form of the third-person demonstrative distal pronominal root `am̐`/`ə̃` (`am̐ => an => anu` or `ə̃ => ən̪ => ən̪u` in Kannada).
-More details on this can be seen [here](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅನುಸ್ವಾರ-ಮ-ವ-ಒಕಾರಗಳ-ಹಾಗೂ-ನ-ಎಕಾರಗಳ-ನುಡುವಣ-ಸಂಬಂಧ) (please note that the document is in Kannada and is yet to be translated to English).
+More details on this can be seen [here](../A%20Nose%20for%20Nasalisation.md#the-relationship-between-anusvāra-m-v-o-and-between-n-and-e).
 But even this process is rare in Tulu and unsuitable to be extended into processes in the Proto-Dravidian that transform the vowel `a` into `e`.

 If there were no other viable processes that can produce the variations in the starting component of the first-person pronominal root,